 Kurosu based Take Ivy on a tour of US college campuses in 1965.
 The trip involved all the anticipation of a pilgrimage after years spent imagining America at a distance, and his vision was of students strolling across green lawns in madras blazers and perfectly tailored pants.
 But the truth was disappointing.

-Japanese designers started making clothes that were of higher quality than the originals they were based on.
 “The first students to exit their dorms that hot Monday morning slumped into view wearing frayed cut-off shorts and decaying flip-flop sandals,” Marx writes.
 Kurosu recalls to him, “I was shocked at how dressed-down they were—actually, it was absolute despair.”

 In the end, Take Ivy got enough photos to go with the imagined version, but the anecdote illustrates how Japan’s vision of America was more perfect than the real thing.